jrh3k5/xombi/README.md

 docker compose up -d
 ```

-This will start the bot on top of the Ombi instance already running.
+This will start the bot on top of the Ombi instance already running. **Webhook notifications are enabled by default in Docker mode** - the containers can communicate directly without exposing ports to the host.